 DEMR 2332 Electronic Controls (2-4-3) Advanced skills in diagnostic and programming techniques of electronic control systems.
-Prerequisites: DEMR 1305 on the science of diagnostics with a common sense approach.
-Prerequisites: DEMR 2412, DEMR 2312 or AUMT 2417
+Prerequistes: DEMR 1305

 DEMR 2334 Advanced Diesel Tune-Up and Troubleshooting (2-4-3) Advanced concepts and skills required for tune-up and troubleshooting procedures of diesel engines.
-Emphasis
+Emphasis on the science of diagnostics with a common sense approach.
+Prerequistes: DEMR 2412, DEMR 2312 or AUMT 2417

 DEMR 2335 Advanced Hydraulics (2-4-3) Advanced study of hydraulic systems and components including diagnostics and testing of hydraulic systems.
-Prerequisites: DEMR 1316 or DEMR 1416
+Prerequistes: DEMR 1316 or DEMR 1416

 DEMR 2344 Automatic Power Shift and Hydrostatic Transmissions II (2-4-3) Extended study of the operation, maintenance, and repair of automatic power shift hydrostatic transmissions.
-Prerequisites: DEMR 1321 or DEMR 2312 or DEMR 2412
+Prerequistes: DEMR 1321 or DEMR 2312 or DEMR 2412